 Musically this show is not stand out.
 Whilst it is full of quaint numbers and frothy delights it never truly manages to capture or astound: Do not expect to be humming melodies or agonising over lyrics.
 Everything is charming, like chocolate – enough to delight in the moment but rarely something to be remembered afterwards.

 However, performances across the board are outstanding, with the show’s leads: Marc Antolin and Carly Bawden capturing hearts, providing laughs, and being the perfect guides for our journey.
 As a show to warm the heart Romantics Anonymous is a delicious return to the theatre and another brilliant piece from Emma Rice.

 Romantics Anonymous ran until 27 September.
-Please see Bristol Old Vic’s website for more information.
+For more information, see Bristol Old Vic’s website.